slidoapp/node-qrcode/README.md

 Capacity depends on symbol version and error correction level.
 Also encoding modes may influence the amount of storable data.

 The QR Code versions range from version **1** to version **40**.
-Each version has a different number of modules (black and white dots), which define the symbol's size.
+Each version has a different number of modules (black and white dots), which define size of the symbol.
-For version 1 they are `21x21`, for version 2 `25x25` e so on.
+For version 1 symbol size is `21x21` modules, for version 2 `25x25` and so on up to `177x177` modules for the largest symbol size.
-Higher is the version, more are the storable data, and of course bigger will be the QR Code symbol.
+The higher the version, the more data can be stored in the QR code and of course the bigger the symbol will be.

 The table below shows the maximum number of storable characters in each encoding mode and for each error correction level.